Nomads and Racers on Two-Lane Blacktop

 🖊️ Austin Riba ⌚ 🔖 Movies 💬 0

 I remember sliding into the passenger side of my good friend Michael Smelser’s 1973 Chevy Nova in Albany, Oregon.
 The first thing I noticed was there wasn’t much car - at least not much in the way of cupholders or GPS units.
 Instead I was sitting on a lightly padded bucket seat surrounded by a bare metal frame and unsafe looking glass.
-To my left was a shift nob, an extremely minimal steering column and what I hoped to be a competent driver.
+To my left was a success.

 The Nova roared to life and I suddenly found myself in a world of deafening, explosive sound and a vibration so violent I thought my organs were going to shift places.